studentX/lab2/admission_controller/README.md

 > Trick or Treat?
 Provision your cluster with a dynamic admission controller
 > that rejects all Grim Reaper's deployments!

-NOTE: Skip step 1-2 if no GO chops!
+NOTE: Skip step 1 if no GO chops!

 1. Update the code in main.go to reject all grim reaper deployments. ie check for deployment resource with a label app=Grim-Reaper.
-1. Change the Makefile docker REGISTRY env to your own registry and build your image.
-1. Generate certs and keys for your webhook and make sure to provide the correct service name in your certificate encryption
+2. Generate certs and keys for your webhook and make sure to provide the correct service name in your certificate encryption
-1. Generate a ca_bundle to validate api-server callback into your webhook.
+3. Generate a ca_bundle to validate api-server callback into your webhook.
-1. Set the ca_bundle in k8s/adm.yml to the output of the previous command
+4. Set the ca_bundle in k8s/adm.yml to the output of the previous command
+5. Build your docker image using the make command below.
+   1. NOTE you must change the REGISTRY in the provided Makefile to your own docker registry.
-1. Deploy your admission controller
+6. Deploy your admission controller
-1. Register your validating admission controller with the api-server
+7. Register your validating admission controller with the api-server
-1. Update the provided grim deployment with the magic label and provision your cluster
+8. Update the provided grim deployment with the magic label and provision your cluster
-1. Trace the api-server logs and your admission controller logs to ensure all are working nominally.
+9. Trace the api-server logs and your admission controller logs to ensure all are working nominally.
-1. Verify your deployment was denied for the right reason
+10. Verify your deployment was denied for the right reason
-1. Delete your deployment and change/remove the label
+11. Delete your deployment and change/remove the label
-1. Redeploy and make sure your admission controller allows the new deployment
+12. Redeploy and make sure your admission controller allows the new deployment
-1. Delete your application!
+13. Delete your application!

 ---